Gardening in Tucson

 Determinate and Indeterminate

 Determinate tomato plants grow to a certain size and then quit.
 They produce most of their crop at one time and are suitable for canning.
 Indeterminate plants are true vines and continue to grow.
-Their crop is produced over the entire season.
+Their crop is produced over the entire season and great for home gardeners who want to pick fresh tomatoes every day.

 Cultivation Practices